kyma-project/kyma/docs/kyma/docs/032-inst-gke-installation.md

 ---
 title: Install Kyma on a GKE cluster
-type: Getting Started
+type: Installation
 ---

-This Getting Started guide shows developers how to quickly deploy Kyma on a [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) (GKE) cluster.
+This Installation guide shows developers how to quickly deploy Kyma on a [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) (GKE) cluster.
 Kyma installs on a cluster using a proprietary installer based on a Kubernetes operator.

 ## Prerequisites